vmario89/sysPass-update/sysPass-install.md

 # sysPass Installation draft - Ubuntu
-This gist is just a quick draft on how to install the current syspass beta.
-Maybe i have forgotten something...
+This gist is just a quick draft on how to install the current syspass v3.

 ## Hints
 * used web server: apache2
 * uses revery proxy template
 * uses php7.2
 * used database: MariaDB

+## How-to install - guide

 Get root user
 ```